fabiojbg/CorrectMe.Web/README.md

 # CorrectMe Web

-A web application for AI-powered text correction and translation.
+This is a web application for AI-powered text correction and translation.
+This app uses free models from OpenRouter, and all you have to do is get an OpenRouter API key, configure it in the settings, and choose a free model.

 ## Features